mishelashala/zettelkasten/sources/Karl Marx and the Close of his System by Eugen von Böhm-Bawerk & Böhm-Bawerk's Criticism of Marx by Rudolf Hilferding.md

 «The quantity of labor which, according to the Marxian law of value, must entirely and exclusively govern the exchange relations of commodities proves itself as a matter of fact to bhe only _one_ determinant of the prices of production side by side with other determinants.
 It has a strong, a tolerably direct influence on the one component of prices of production which consist of expended wages; a much more remote, weak, and for the most part, even problematical influence upon the second component, the average profit.», p60-61

+### Reality disagrees with the 'law of value'

+«facts show that it is _not_ only the quantity of labor, or the factors in harmony with it, which determine the exchange relations.», p61

 ## References

 - Boenigk, ed., [[Staatswissenschaftliche Arbeiten.
 Festgaben für Karl Knies]], Berlin, 1896.